juanroldan1989/gitops-manifests-repo/argocd/README.md

 kubectl get applications -n argocd
 ```

-4. Check the ArgoCD UI to ensure that application "A" has been deployed and is in sync.
+4. Check the ArgoCD UI to ensure that application "Greeter" has been deployed and is in sync.

 ## Step 6: Automating Updates via GitOps